hashicorp/consul/website/source/docs/platform/k8s/dns.html.md

 # Consul DNS on Kubernetes

 One of the primary query interfaces to Consul is the [DNS interface](/docs/agent/dns.html).
-Consul DNS can be configured in Kubernetes using a
+You can configure Consul DNS in Kubernetes using a
 [stub-domain configuration](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/#configure-stub-domain-and-upstream-dns-servers)
 if using KubeDNS or a [proxy configuration](https://coredns.io/plugins/proxy/) if using CoreDNS.

-Once configured, DNS requests in the form `{consul-service-name}.service.consul` will resolve for services in Consul.
-This will work from all namespaces.
+Once configured, DNS requests in the form `<consul-service-name>.service.consul` will resolve for services in Consul.
+This will work from all Kubernetes namespaces.

--> **Note:** If you want requests to just `{consul-service-name}` (without the `.service.consul`) to resolve, then you'll need to turn on [Consul to Kubernetes Service Sync](/docs/platform/k8s/service-sync.html#consul-to-kubernetes).
+-> **Note:** If you want requests to just `<consul-service-name>` (without the `.service.consul`) to resolve, then you'll need to turn on [Consul to Kubernetes Service Sync](/docs/platform/k8s/service-sync.html#consul-to-kubernetes).

 ## Consul DNS Cluster IP
-For configuring KubeDNS or CoreDNS you'll first need the `ClusterIP` of the Consul DNS service created by the [Helm chart](/docs/platform/k8s/helm.html).
+To configure KubeDNS or CoreDNS you'll first need the `ClusterIP` of the Consul DNS service created by the [Helm chart](/docs/platform/k8s/helm.html).

-The name of the Consul DNS service will be `consul-consul-dns`.
+The default name of the Consul DNS service will be `consul-consul-dns`.
 Use that name to get the `ClusterIP`:

 ```bash